MayankDw/store_locator/README.md

 picked for fulfillment.
 The store locator can be advanced using machine learning algoriths to find the nearest set of stores, creating clusters for the stores by location groups.
+The set of stores in our article we are calling as buddy stores